Will Success Spoil Rock Hunter?: Plot

-Main cast
+Cast

 Production

 Will Success Spoil Rock Hunter? received a nomination for a Golden Globe for Best Motion Picture Actor – Musical/Comedy (Tony Randall) and a nomination for the Writers Guild of America, East WGA Award (Screen) for Best Written American Comedy (Frank Tashlin).
-The character Rita Marlowe is based on the dumb blonde stereotype epitomized by roles performed by Marilyn Monroe at the time.
 Initially, Tashlin envisioned Ed Sullivan for the role of Rockwell P. Hunter.
 Sullivan turned it down, so Tony Randall was awarded the part.

 The film contains joking references to several of Mansfield's other roles, including The Girl Can't Help It (1956; also directed by Tashlin), Kiss Them for Me (1957), and The Wayward Bus (1957).
-The book Mansfield reads in the bathtub scene is Peyton Place (1956) by Grace Metalious, which became a feature film and a popular TV series.
+The book Rita Marlowe reads in the bathtub scene is Peyton Place (1956) by Grace Metalious, which became a feature film and a popular TV series.
 The buxom characters in the book were claimed to have been inspired by Mansfield.
+Joan Blondell, who was herself a major movie sex symbol some 30 years before (her sexuality being an early target of the Hays Code), was cast as Mansfield's frumpy, middle-aged, all-business secretary.

 Former silent film star Minta Durfee has an uncredited role as a scrubwoman.

-Randall is featured at the beginning of the film playing the drums, a trumpet, and a string bass during the 20th Century-Fox logo and fanfare sequence.
+Randall is featured at the beginning of the film playing the drums, a trumpet, and a cello during the 20th Century-Fox logo and fanfare sequence.
 At the end, he remarks, "Oh, the fine print they put in an actor's contract these days!"
+He also performs a comedic intermission midway through the film, which he says is for the audience used to television break.